Sankt Marienkirchen bei Schärding

 Sankt Marienkirchen bei Schärding (German for "St. Mary's Church near Schärding") is a municipality in the district of Schärding in the Austrian state of Upper Austria.

-Geography
+Geography and Towns

 Sankt Marienkirchen lies in the Innviertel.
 About 9 percent of the municipality is forest and 74 percent is farmland.

+Sankt Marienkirchen has two famous towns known for their name which is similar to the expletive fuck, both named Oberfucking (sometimes Overfucking) and Unterfucking (sometimes Underfucking).